rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 - What versions are we currently at?
 - Is there a newer version available?

-The answer to these questions can be managed nicely by creating a simple *version inventory list* with the following basic information:
+The answer to these questions can be managed nicely by creating a simple *version inventory list* with the following basic information for each item:

 - Name - unique name that can be reliably used in paths and identifiers
 - Type - a distinction that allows eventual automation of version lookups
-- k8sapps - core applications deployed with GitOps from a git repo
+- Installed version
+- Latest version

+The types of things in the list can be generally grouped as follows:

+- `coredep` - Kubernetes dependencies installed by Kubespray
-- Commands - sand-alone commands created to work with cluster (`klogin`, admin tools, etc.)
+- `command` - sand-alone commands created to work with cluster (`kubespray`, `klogin`, admin tools, etc.)

-.
-These things can be grouped as follows:

-- Kubespray itself
+- `k8sapp` - core applications deployed with GitOps from a git repo

+!!! note

+    Something

 ----